ambernettech/chefdk-fundamentals/scene_03-notes.md

 We ask the attendees to demonstrate the usage of the `file` and `package` resource in a recipe that will setup their entire system.

 We lead a discussion about the declarative nature of resources and the relationship between resources and providers.

+##

+Before the first exercise use a package in a recipe file.
+Two resources.

+The straight-forward questions

+More abstractions

+What questions for you? - helpful and statements for prompt